cakephp/docs/en/development/testing.rst

               'created' => 'datetime',
               'updated' => 'datetime'
           );
-          var $records = array(
+          public $records = array(
               array ('id' => 1, 'title' => 'First Article', 'body' => 'First Article Body', 'published' => '1', 'created' => '2007-03-18 10:39:23', 'updated' => '2007-03-18 10:41:31'),
               array ('id' => 2, 'title' => 'Second Article', 'body' => 'Second Article Body', 'published' => '1', 'created' => '2007-03-18 10:41:23', 'updated' => '2007-03-18 10:43:31'),
               array ('id' => 3, 'title' => 'Third Article', 'body' => 'Third Article Body', 'published' => '1', 'created' => '2007-03-18 10:43:23', 'updated' => '2007-03-18 10:45:31')
           );
      }
-     ?>

-The ``$name`` variable is extremely significant.
-If you omit it, cake will use the wrong table names when it sets up your test database, and you'll get strange errors that are difficult to debug.
-If you use PHP 5.2, you might be used to writing model classes without ``$name``, but you must remember to include it in your fixture files.

-We use $fields to specify which fields will be part of this table, on how they are defined.
-The format used to define these fields is the same used in the function **generateColumnSchema()** defined on Cake's database engine classes (for example, on file dbo\_mysql.php.)
-Let's see the available attributes a field can take and their meaning:
+We use ``$fields`` to specify which fields will be part of this table, and how they are defined.
+The format used to define these fields is the same used with :php:class:`CakeSchema`.
+The keys available for table definition are:

 type
     CakePHP internal data type.
 Currently supported: string (maps to